micropolimi/MAPPI/docs/hardware.md

 <img src="https://github.com/micropolimi/APPI/raw/main/images/h_panel_2.png">

 Mount the the post holder onto the base adapter ([BE1]), and secure them to the breadboard using a clamp (9).
 Insert the [post] (10) and screw the camera onto it (11).
 You can now connect the camera.
 Mount the objective onto the camera (12), add the 3D-printed support for the filter (13), and then screw in the [SM2L05] tube containing the mounted band-pass filter (14).
-The horizontal arm of the APPI setup is now complete.
+The horizontal arm of the MAPPI setup is now complete.

 <img src="https://github.com/micropolimi/APPI/raw/main/images/h_panel_3.png">